Sign changes of the error term in the Piltz divisor problem: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Wenguang Zhai for several helpful comments on a previous version of this article, and for informing us of the paper \cite{CTZ}.
 The first author was partially supported by the National Science Foundation grant DMS-1854398.
 The second author was partially supported by the Graduate College Master’s Fellowship program at the University of Illinois, the Alfred P. Sloan Foundation’s MPHD Program, awarded in 2021, and by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 21-46756.